-- + The Amendment modifies the allowed use(s) of the property or area that is the subject of the Amendment such that the proposed use(s) generate(s) more than one hundred morning or evening peak hour trips than are generated by the allowed use(s) before the Amendment; or - + The Amendment authorizes an increase in floor area for the property or area that is the subject of the Amendment that exceeds forty thousand (40,000) square feet when compared to the General Plan before approval of the Amendment; or - + The Amendment authorizes an increase in the number of dwelling units for the property or area that is the subject of the Amendment that exceeds one hundred (100) dwelling units when compared to the General Plan before approval of the Amendment; or - + The increase in morning or evening peak hour trips, floor area or dwelling units resulting from the Amendment when added to eighty percent (80%) of the increases in morning or evening peak hour trips, floor area or dwelling units resulting from Prior Amendments (see definition in Section (2)J exceeds one or more of the voter approval thresholds in Section 423 as specified in Subsection 1, 2 or 3.
+- The Amendment modifies the allowed use(s) of the property or area that is the subject of the Amendment such that the proposed use(s) generate(s) more than one hundred morning or evening peak hour trips than are generated by the allowed use(s) before the Amendment; or - The Amendment authorizes an increase in floor area for the property or area that is the subject of the Amendment that exceeds forty thousand (40,000) square feet when compared to the General Plan before approval of the Amendment; or - The Amendment authorizes an increase in the number of dwelling units for the property or area that is the subject of the Amendment that exceeds one hundred (100) dwelling units when compared to the General Plan before approval of the Amendment; or - The increase in morning or evening peak hour trips, floor area or dwelling units resulting from the Amendment when added to eighty percent (80%) of the increases in morning or evening peak hour trips, floor area or dwelling units resulting from Prior Amendments (see definition in Section 2J exceeds one or more of the voter approval thresholds in Section 423 as specified in Subsection 1, 2 or 3.

-If the City Council determines that the Amendment requires voter approval, the City Council then adopts a resolution calling an election on the Amendment.
-The City Council schedules the election on the Amendment at the next regular municipal election (as specified by the City Charter) or at a special election if the City and the proponent of the Amendment have entered into a written agreement to share the costs of the special election.
-The City Attorney then prepares an impartial analysis of the Amendment which contains information about the Amendment, any related project or land use approval, and the environmental analysis conducted of the Amendment that will help the electorate make an informed decision on the Amendment.
+If the City Council determines a General Plan Land Use Element Amendment requires voter approval after approving the Amendment, the City Council then adopts a resolution calling an election on the Amendment.
+The City Council schedules the election at the next regular municipal election, as specified by the City Charter.
+The City Attorney then prepares an impartial analysis of the Amendment, which contains information about the Amendment, any related project or land use approval, and the environmental analysis conducted that will help the electorate make an informed decision.
 In the absence of an ordinance or Charter provision that establishes a procedure for submittal of arguments or rebuttals relative to City measures, the City Council will adopt a resolution that authorizes the filing of arguments and rebuttals in accordance with the general procedures specified in the Elections Code.